- Download this activity en Español

 - Read the challenge sheet and activity details to become familiar with the activity.

 - Gather the materials above for each group of 3-4 students

-- Suggestion: prior to student arrival, assemble a class set of above materials in gallon-sized resealable plastic bags for quick distribution.
+- Prior to student arrival, you may want to assemble a class set of the above materials in gallon-sized resealable plastic bags for quick distribution.

-When you jump off a high step, you bend your back and knees to absorb some of the energy and break your fall.
+- Show students the spring made out of an index card, and explain: When you jump off a high step, you bend your back and knees to absorb some of the energy and break your fall.
 That’s what a shock absorber does—absorbs the energy of an impact.
-Soft things, like marshmallows, cotton balls, foam, and bubble wrap absorb shock well.
+Soft things, like marshmallows, cotton balls, foam and bubble wrap absorb shock well.
 You can also use paper, like this index card made into a spring by folding it like an accordion.

-- Brainstorm and design (10 minutes) - Distribute the challenge sheet.
-Discuss the questions in the "Brainstorm and Design" section.
+- Distribute the challenge sheet and discuss the questions in the "Brainstorm and Design" section.